sorin-ionescu/prezto/modules/gnu-utility/README.md

 gnu-utility
 ===========

-Provides for the interactive use of [GNU Core Utilities][1] on non-GNU systems.
+Provides for the interactive use of GNU utilities on non-GNU systems.

-Installing the GNU Core Utilities on non-GNU systems in `$PATH` without a prefix, i.e. `ls` instead of `gls`, is not recommended since scripts that target other core utilities will be broken.
+Installing GNU utilities on non-GNU systems in `$PATH` without a prefix, i.e.
+`ls` instead of `gls`, is not recommended since scripts that target other utilities will be broken.

-However, for interactive use, prefixed commands can be hashed to their non-prefixed counterparts.
+However, for interactive use, prefixed commands can be wrapped in their non-prefixed counterparts.

 Settings